CURRICULA VITAE

 Mr. William Barker lives in Charlottesville, Virginia and advises the Foundation in all matters concerning Thomas Jefferson.
 Mr. Barker is associated with Colonial Williamsburg, Monticello, and Poplar Forest, where he is the nation's leading scholar-interpreter of America's Founding Father.
 He is one half professional actor, one half professional scholar, and, if one may say so, a third half Thomas Jefferson himself.
 He has created a unique career for himself, and embodies a rare and living knowledge of our founding ideals, challenges, contradictions, and possibilities.

 Dr. Phyllis Cole lives in Pennsylvania and advises the Foundation in the field of American women in Transcendentalism, upon which she is the leading authority.
 Dr. Cole is Professor Emerita of English, Women's Studies and American Studies at Pennsylvania State University.
 Among other works, she is author of the beautiful book, Mary Moody Emerson and the Origins of Transcendentalism.
-She is past president of the Emerson Society and current president of the Margaret Fuller Society.
+She is past president of the Emerson Society and of the Margaret Fuller Society.
 Dr. Cole is a scholar and teacher beloved of many for her wonderful generosity of spirit.

 constantinesco_thomas 5.jpg